seock04/Uncertainty-Handler/Toastmasters/Pathway/Visionary Communication/Level 1/Ice Breaker_eng.md

 During this time, I was so much into 2 books

-And I remember that one of them was recommended by Dev, one of my best friends who I met in SOTM, I don't remember why he recommended clearly but I do remeber the title of it.

-"The One Thing"

-to make long story short, this boot was about what to do or how to act for to achieve something important in your life
+One of the book was "The One Thing".
+To make long story short, this boot was about what to do or how to act to achieve your long term goal in your life

-It said, if there is something that can be the foundation of others that you need to do in the future or if it's the obstacle that must be resolved as condition to move toward the goal you wanted, do it first.
+It said, do it first, if there is something that can be the foundation of others or if it's the obstacle that must be resolved as condition to move toward the goal you wanted.
 Something like this.

-I knew what it is.. after reading that book, because at that time I finished the course of Best Reviewer certificate as SW developer which took about 6 month to finish but yet couldn't get it officially because I didn't have "profesional level certificate"
+at that time, I finished the course of Best Reviewer certificate as SW developer which took about 6 month to finish but yet couldn't get it officially because I didn't have "profesional level certificate", so you can see what's the one thing in my life at that time.

-Next one was the "Grit: the power of passion and perseverance" In this book, it said that it's not about the ability your are born with but it's passion and the perseverance toward the important long term goal you have to achieve.
+Next one was the "Grit: the power of passion and perseverance"

+In this book, it said that it's not about the ability your are born with which will make you succeed, but it's passion and the perseverance toward the important long term goal you have to achieve.

 which means, do not give up but continue to work on it until you can achieve it regardless of the time if it's important for you.

-2021, I couldn't delay it more, because I knew that Samsung SW certification professional level is something always in my mind and it will drag my short term and long term goal and if I just give up, I thought that maybe I would never recover my self esteem as engineer.
+2021, I couldn't delay it more, because I knew that Samsung SW certification professional level is something always in my mind and it will drag my short term and long term goal and if I just give up, and I thought that maybe I would never recover my self esteem as engineer.

-so I started again, I was afraid because I failed many times in last 4 years and there is no guarentee that I can succeed this time.
+so I started again, I was afraid because I failed many times in last 4 years and there was no guarentee that I can succeed this time.

 I joined to the study group, first 4 month, I couldn't focus due to work and next 4 month, I was so much frustrated because 5 out 6 study group members already pass the test at that time so I had to study 1 on 1 with my mentor.

 I gave up everything I did for fun, even the toastmaster's meeting.
 It was hard.

-You know what, for this kind of exam, when there is only two result, success or failure, black or white, the desperation you feel when people who you thought "together" leave the boat one by one after they got what they need is enormous, and when you realized that finally, it's real that you are all alone in the boat because everyone else landed out to the next station, you can not get away from the doubt that can I really do it, am I able to do this.
+You know what, for this kind of exam, when there is only two result, success or failure, black or white, the desperation you feel when people who you thought "together" leave the boat one by one after they got what they need is enormous, and when you realized that finally, it's really you alone in the boat because everyone else landed out to the next station, you can not get away from the doubt that can I really do it, am I able to do this.

-During that time, I reminded my self with the saying what my mom use to say, "you are the person who does things as time goes by, in korean we say 대기만성형, so don't give up and don't think about others but focus on what you need to do, it's ok, you will do just fine".
+During that time, I reminded my self with the saying what my mom use to say, "you are the person who does things better as time goes by, in korean we say 대기만성형, so don't give up and don't think about others but focus on what you need to do, it's ok, you will do just fine".
+You know actually all the people do better anything if they continue.. haha so maybe it's not some special magic word but it was like magic to me.

 time passed, and the 2021, November 20th, I finally pass the test.